 I have recently supervised students in our MA program whose major research papers have focused on Moral Psychology as well as the work of Jean-Paul Sartre.
 I am also willing to supervise students interested in the philosophy of love and sex and the work of Søren Kierkegaard.

-"The Embodied Object of Erotic Love: Sartre and Sexual Desire" (in press), The Nature of Erotic as Desire and Intuition, edited by Doreen Bauschke and Dena Gilby, Interdisciplinary.net Press, 2014.
+"The Embodied Object of Erotic Love: Sartre and Sexual Desire" in Forces of the Erotic: Past and Present Transgressions, Transformations and Bliss, edited by Doreen Bauschke and Dena Gilby, Oxford: United Kingdom, Interdisciplinary.net Press, 2014, 45-59.

 "Overcoming a Euthyphro Problem in Personal Love: Imagination and Personal Identity," The Journal of Philosophical Psychology, Volume 24, Number 6 (December, 2011), 825-844.